-The administration of President Ronald Reagan supported the National Heritage Area concept as a cost-effective way of telling America’s stories and conserving the nation’s cultural, natural, and historic resources.
-For the past 30 years, this approach has been validated as 49 communities around the country have developed dynamic partnerships among local governments, nonprofit groups, and businesses.
+The administration of President Ronald Reagan supported the National Heritage Area (NHA) concept as a cost-effective way of telling America’s stories and conserving the nation’s cultural, natural, and historic resources.
+Since 1984, this approach has been validated as 55 communities around the country have developed dynamic partnerships among local governments, nonprofit groups, and businesses.

 National Heritage Areas support tens of thousands of jobs and contribute billions of dollars to local economies.